rstudio/packrat/index.md

 ## Packrat is a dependency management system for R.

 R package dependencies can be frustrating.
 Have you ever had to use trial-and-error to figure out what R packages you need to install to make someone else's code work--and then been left with those packages globally installed forever, because now you're not sure whether you need them?
-Have have you ever updated a package to get code in one of your projects to work, only to find that the updated package makes code in another project *stop* working?
+Have you ever updated a package to get code in one of your projects to work, only to find that the updated package makes code in another project *stop* working?

 We built packrat to solve these problems.
 Use packrat to make your R projects more: